tarantool/doc/doc/1.7/reference/configuration/cfg_storage.rst

 .. confval:: memtx_memory

     How much memory Tarantool allocates to actually store tuples, in bytes.
-    When the limit is reached, INSERT or UPDATE requests begin failing with error :errcode:`ER_MEMORY_ISSUE`.
-While the server does not go beyond the defined limit to allocate tuples, there is additional memory used to store indexes and connection information.
-Depending on actual configuration and workload, Tarantool can consume up to 20% more than the limit set here.
+    When the limit is reached, :ref:`INSERT <box_space-insert>` or :ref:`UPDATE <box_space-insert>` requests begin failing with
+    error :errcode:`ER_MEMORY_ISSUE`.
+The server does not go beyond the memtx_memory limit to allocate tuples, but there is additional memory used to store indexes and connection information.
+Depending on actual configuration and workload, Tarantool can consume up to 20% more than the memtx_memory limit.

     | Type: float
     | Default: 256 * 1024 * 1024 = 268435456